flowersteam/LLM-Culture/README.md

 pip install -r requirements.txt
 ```

-## Usage (GUI)
+## Usage of the web interface

-Launch the graphical user interface:
+Launch the web user interface with the following command:

 ```bash
 python3 web_interface.py
 ```

-This will open the GUI.
+This will create a link the website (e.g *http://127.0.0.1:5000* in your terminal), just click on it to open the interface on a web browser.
 You can then run a simulation, analyze it and visualize the results from previous simulations !
 You can find below the details of the different simulation parameters, as well as how to use an LLM in our framework.

 ![GUI](/static/web_interface.png)